 Cornwall Curling Club Constitution and Bylaws

-Amended April 2008.
-Bylaws amended Oct.
-2014 to change Directors’ Term from 3 to 2 years, and to permit two consecutive 2 year terms.
+Constitution amended April 2008.
+Bylaws amended and approved at May 2017 AGM to revert Directors’ Term back from 2 to 3 years, and to not allow consecutive terms.

 Article 1: Name

 1.1 The name of the organization shall be the “Cornwall Curling Club”, hereinafter referred to as the “Club”.

 1.2 The club is a non-profit and non-sectarian organization.

 2.1 The objective of the Club shall be to promote both active and passive participation in the game of curling and in such other games and social activities as may be compatible with that objective and as may be authorized by the Board of Directors from time to time.

 3..1 The income and property of the Club, whatever source derived, shall be applied solely towards the promotion and furtherance of the objectives of the Club.